 According to that definition, any “variation” of rights constitute a disposal for capital gains tax purposes.
 Where a shareholder had a right to freely dispose of shares and that right is subsequently limited or changed in consequence of the conversion from public to private company, prudent taxpayers would enquire as to their liability for capital gains tax.

 Whether or not a capital gains tax obligation arises depends on a myriad of factors, including whether or not there was a “disposal”.
 In Binding Class Ruling 33, SARS ruled that such a change in the bundle of rights for the shareholders that followed the conversion of a public to a private company indeed constituted a disposal for the shareholders.
 However, in that case, SARS ruled that there was no capital gains tax obligation.
-This conclusion ostensibly follows from the principles of paragraph 33 and 30(3) of the Eighth Schedule to the Act.
+This conclusion ostensibly follows from the principles of paragraphs 33 and 30(3) of the Eighth Schedule to the Act.

 However, there exists foreign authority to the effect that while a share indeed constitutes a bundle of rights, such rights are not capable of separate disposal and therefore the bundle of rights that is a share in a company should be considered an inseparable whole.
 Where this argument holds water in South Africa, there could be no disposal in the case of a conversion from a public to a private company and hence no capital gains tax obligation.